ZahraSajadi/django-bootcamp-second-project/README.md

 2. **Reservation Management**: Users can view their existing reservations, and team leaders can cancel them if necessary.

-3. **Admin Panel**: Administrators can manage rooms, teams, cancell reservations, and handle user management tasks.
+3. **Admin Panel**: Administrators can manage rooms, teams, cancel reservations, and handle user management tasks.

 ## Requirements